corsairmarks/organic_zealots/mod/README.md

     * Integrate underlying game changes
     * Allow homicidal empires to assimilate their main species (Organic Zealots can gene-deassimilate or psionic assimilate any qualifying species)
     * Civic: Organic Zealots is now more rare
+* 2.1.0 Code refactoring for better reuse - no functionality changes

 ## Source Code